jwharm/java-gi/website/docs/index.md

 ## Contributing

 To build Java-GI for yourself, make changes, or use Java-GI to generate bindings for other (GObject-Introspection based) libraries, follow the instructions [here](https://jwharm.github.io/java-gi/generate/).
-Please log issues, questions and requests on [Github](https://github.com/jwharm/java-gi).
+Please log issues, questions and requests on [Github](https://github.com/jwharm/java-gi), or join the discussion on [Matrix](https://matrix.to/#/#java-gi:matrix.org).